ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 dec
 ```

-The `-r` option reverts the order.
-If you apply this option, the utility prints these lines:
+The `-r` option of the utility reverts the sorting order.
+You get this output when applying the option:
 {line-numbers: true, format: text}
 ```
 dec